fyancy/FSL/README.md

 ssProto: add attention mechanism to semi-supervised Prototypical Nets

 # Notes
-For the ssProto, we have an improved version named `semi-supervised meta-learning networks(SSMN)`, which has been published in the journal of `Knowledge-Based Systems`.
-The new codes can be found [here](https://github.com/fyancy/DASMN).
+For the ssProto, we have an improved version named `semi-supervised meta-learning networks(SSMN)`, which has been published in the journal of `ISA Transactions`.
+The new codes can be found [here](https://github.com/fyancy/SSMN).